J. Edgar Hoover: Florida and Long Island U-boat landings

-Illegal wire-tapping
+Wiretapping

-During this time period President Franklin D. Roosevelt, out of concern over Nazi agents in the United States, gave "qualified permission" to wiretap persons "suspected ... [of] subversive activities".
-He went on to add, in 1941, that the United States Attorney General had to be informed of its use in each case.

-The Attorney General Robert H. Jackson left it to Hoover to decide how and when to use wiretaps, as he found the "whole business" distasteful.
+During this time period, President Franklin D. Roosevelt, out of concern over Nazi agents in the United States, gave "qualified permission" to wiretap persons "suspected ... [of] subversive activities".
+He went on to add in 1941 that the U.S. Attorney General had to be informed of its use in each case.
+Attorney General Robert H. Jackson left it to Hoover to decide how and when to use wiretaps, as he found the "whole business" distasteful.
 Jackson's successor at the post of Attorney General, Francis Biddle, did turn down Hoover's requests on occasion.
+An example of J. Edgar Hoover approving wiretaps is the Nixon wiretaps.

 Concealed espionage discoveries

 In the late 1930s, President Franklin D. Roosevelt gave Hoover the task to investigate both foreign espionage in the United States and the activities of domestic communists and fascists.
 When the Cold War began in the late 1940s, the FBI under Hoover undertook the intensive surveillance of communists and other left-wing activists in the United States.
 The FBI also participated in the Venona project, a pre-World War II joint project with the British to eavesdrop on Soviet spies in the UK and the United States.
 They did not initially realize that espionage was being committed, but the Soviets' multiple use of one-time pad ciphers (which with single use are unbreakable) created redundancies that allowed some intercepts to be decoded.
 These established that espionage was being carried out.
 Hoover kept the intercepts – America's greatest counterintelligence secret – in a locked safe in his office.
-He chose not to inform President Truman, Attorney General J. Howard McGrath, or Secretaries of State Dean Acheson and General George Marshall while they held office.
+He chose not to inform President Harry S. Truman, Attorney General J. Howard McGrath, or Secretaries of State Dean Acheson and General George Marshall while they held office.
 He informed the Central Intelligence Agency (CIA) of the Venona Project in 1952.

 Plans for expanding the FBI to do global intelligence

 After World War II, Hoover advanced plans to create a "World-Wide Intelligence Service".
 These plans were shot down by the Truman administration.
-Truman objected to the plan, emerging bureaucratic competitors opposed the centralization of power inherent in the plans, and there was a considerable aversion to creating an American version of the "Gestapo."
+Truman objected to the plan, emerging bureaucratic competitors opposed the centralization of power inherent in the plans, and there was a considerable aversion to creating an American version of the "Gestapo".